Oracle Tutorial

 3) from_data_set

-is the name of character set which is used to store the string_expression in the database.
+is the name of the character set that is used to store the string_expression in the database.
 This argument is optional and its default value is the database character set.

 The CONVERT() function returns a string in the converted character set.